linuxfold/NNdisulfide/README.md

 Neural network to Predict Artificial Disulfide Bonds Given a PDF or CIF structure, predict which 2 residues could be mutated to create an artificial disulfide bond

+**1 | What the script does**
+**build**

+Parse every .mmCIF in a directory, pull out all annotated disulfide bonds (inter- & intra-chain) and generate matching negative examples.
+Uses gemmi for blazing-fast CIF access and multiprocessing to scale across cores.

+**train**

+Learn to score cysteine-pair compatibility.
+A lightweight PyTorch feed-forward network (3 numeric features → 16→8→1).
+Default training loop + early model checkpointing.

+**predict**

+Scan a new structure, enumerate residue pairs close enough to fuse, and rank them by probability they could form a disulfide once both are cysteines.
+CA-distance cutoff defaults to 8 Å; adjust with --cutoff.
+Results land in predictions.csv (chain, residue numbers, prob).

+All three stages are wrapped as CLI sub-commands, so one file drives the whole pipeline.

 **Installation:**

     conda create -n ssbond python=3.11